VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: Experiments

 \subsubsection{How Do Model Evaluation Behaviors Differ in Practice?}

-To qualitatively analyze model evaluation behaviors, our case studies reveal two common biases: ``score inflation'' and ``overly conservative'' assessments.
+To qualitatively analyze model evaluation behaviors, we conduct case studies on representative baseline models to reveal two common biases: ``score inflation'' and ``overly conservative'' assessments.

 Figure~\ref{fig:cases} illustrates score inflation on low-quality visualizations.
 For a chaotic treemap (human rating: 1.67), baseline models give inflated scores.
-For instance, Qwen2.5-VL-7B (3.67) praises its ``clear legend'' while ignoring the confusing layout, and Claude-4-Sonnet (3.08) incorrectly highlights ``excellent spatial organization''.
+For instance, Qwen2.5-VL-7B-Instruct (3.67) praises its ``clear legend'' while ignoring the confusing layout, and Claude-4-Sonnet (3.08) incorrectly highlights ``excellent spatial organization''.
 In contrast, \model's score of 2.00 aligns with human judgment, correctly identifying the ``chaotic layout'' that impairs interpretation.

 Conversely, Figure~\ref{fig:case_study} highlights the overly conservative bias of Gemini-2.5-Pro.
 For a high-quality dashboard rated 4.17 by humans, Gemini-2.5-Pro gives a disproportionately low score of 2.94, focusing on a single data inconsistency while overlooking the chart's overall effectiveness.
 Similarly, for another chart (human rating: 3.56), it scores only 2.33 due to the use of dual Y-axes.
 While other models like GPT-5 and Claude-4-Sonnet provide scores closer to human ratings, \model also demonstrates more balanced evaluations (3.83 and 3.00, respectively).
-For more detailed case studies and complete model outputs, see Appendix~\ref{appendix:case_studies}.
-Specifically, we provide high-score cases (Appendix~\ref{appendix:high_score_cases}), medium-score cases (Appendix~\ref{appendix:medium_score_cases}), and low-score cases (Appendix~\ref{appendix:low_score_cases}) demonstrating human-model alignment across different quality levels.
-Additionally, dimension-specific case studies (Appendix~\ref{appendix:dimension_cases}) validate our evaluation criteria, while comprehensive model error analysis (Appendix~\ref{appendix:model_error_cases}) reveals systematic failure patterns.
+Additional case studies across different quality levels and comprehensive model error analysis are provided in Appendix~\ref{appendix:case_studies}.